SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

     ConfigurationLoader<CommentedConfigurationNode> loader =
       HoconConfigurationLoader.builder().setURL(jarConfigFile).build();

-For this example it is important to note that the :javadoc:`AssetManager#getAsset` method works relative to the plugin's asset folder.
+For this example it is important to note that the :javadoc:`AssetManager#getAsset(String)` method works relative to the plugin's asset folder.
 So if in the above example the plugin ID is ``myplugin``, the ``defaultConfig.conf`` file must not lie in the jar file root, but instead in the directory ``assets/myplugin``.
 For more information, see :doc:`the Asset API page <assets>`.